by: Danette May

 Astaxanthin has been shown to be 10 times more capable of destroying free radicals than any other carotenoids.
 The ability of Astaxanthin to take in free radicals, and to allow another antioxidants to destroy them, allows the body to conserve its own defense system for other problems, hence boosting your immunity.

-When you feel sickness coming on, a super-high-intensity workout isn't a good idea, as hard training forces the body to do a lot of recovery at a time when your body needs all of its energy to try and fight off the oncoming sickness.
+When you feel sickness coming on, a super-high-intensity workout isn't a good idea.
+Hard training forces the body to do a lot of recovery at a time when your body needs all of its energy to try and fight off the oncoming sickness.
 For this reason, if you think you may be getting sick, switch to light-intensity exercise.

 I like to get outside for some fresh air and go for a hike or go snowshoeing in the winter.
-These activities aren't very strenuous for me, so they won't force my body to do a lot of recovery.
+These activities aren't very strenuous, so they won't force my body to do a lot of recovery.
 By just going outside, I feel my body recovering!

-If it's too cold to get outside, you can also try doing some healing yoga.
+If it's too cold to get outside, you can also try doing some gentle yoga.

 This is no time to bombard your body with processed foods, inflammatory omega-6 oils (soybean oil, corn oil, etc), fried foods, high-fructose corn syrup, refined sugars or chemical additives.